Bhargavi84/Explore-Ireland-MS2/README.md

 ___

 * The images used in this website were obtained from https://unsplash.com/
-* The images resizing by by https://picresize.com/
+* The images resizing by  https://picresize.com/

 ### Acknowledgements
 ___